Why take the risk?

 - Is developed by a reliable, professional source;

-- Serves as an “extender” of the oral conversation with patient;
+- Serves as an “extender” of the oral conversation with your patients;

 - Helps improve understanding of consent form risks;